 My first sip of the drink was disappointing.
-The server saw my expression and instructed me to give it just a minute.
-When the bubbles died down this became the perfect concoction providing that true sweet and sour twang you often get from cranberries and pomegranate.
+However, the server saw my expression and instructed me to give it just a minute.
+When the bubbles died down, this became the perfect concoction providing that authentic sweet and sour twang you often get from cranberries and pomegranate.

 The Outer Rim

 The Outer Rim drink is a fun play on a margarita.
 But the fruit puree does lean a bit toward banana flavor throwing the whole margarita force a bit out of balance.
-The Outer Rim is an enjoyable drink and I doubt many people have ever had a drink with such an unusual presentation.
+Nevertheless, it is an enjoyable drink, and I doubt many people have ever had something like this with such an unusual presentation.

 On one of my last visits to Oga’s Cantina, I tried a different drink for the sake of sharing a review with you.
-I also wanted to give you an idea of what the souvenir Endor mug looked like.
+I also wanted to give you a preview of the Endor souvenir mug.

-The Yub Nub that I was served was really strong.
+The Yub Nub that I was served was strong.
 It’s a fruity drink made up of Malibu Pineapple Rum, Sailor Jerry Spiced Rum, citrus juices, and passion fruit.
-The drink comes in a souvenir mug, but you don’t have to purchase the mug if you just want the drink.
+The drink comes in a souvenir mug, but you don’t have to purchase the mug if you only want the drink.

-The mug was actually really nice if you are looking to take home this kind of souvenir.
-There are a few of these type options on the menu, you’ll just want to let your server know whether or not you want to keep the mug.
+The mug was nice if you are looking to take home this kind of souvenir.
+There are a few of these types of options on the menu.
+You’ll want to let your server know whether or not you wish to keep the mug.

 Oga’s Cantina doesn’t really have much to offer food-wise.
-There are a few items on the breakfast menu, but I haven’t made it over for an early morning experience yet.
+A few items are on the breakfast menu, but I haven’t made it over for an early morning experience yet.

 If you just have to have something to snack on while at Oga’s you might want to try this.
 But other than that I wouldn’t recommend it.
 It’s a fairly expensive snack and unfortunately, there’s nothing special to write home about with this one.